getsentry/sentry-docs/src/collections/_documentation/server/plugins.md

 ## Setup

 Many of these plugins require configuration to work.
-The instruction on how to configure your environment for these plugins are contianed below.
+The instructions on how to configure your environment for these plugins are below.

 ### Asana